openshift-cs/okd.io/docs/working-groups.md

 <!--- cSpell:ignore wg_virt  -->

-OKD is governed by working groups.
+OKD is governed by working groups as set out in the [OKD Working Group Charter](charter.md)

 There is a primary working group, where all the main decisions are made regarding the project.